skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

   1) Migrated the codebase of the residency services to Azure and we are using the Azure SDK and Java 11.
   2) For the base Java Framework we are using [Red Hat Quarkus Build](https://access.redhat.com/documentation/en-us/red_hat_build_of_quarkus) using https://code.quarkus.redhat.com/ libraries from the framework
   3) Azure SDK Asynchronous Programming (https://docs.microsoft.com/en-us/azure/developer/java/sdk/async-programming)
-  4) Finally we are using a [residency BOM](using-bom.md) to standardise the version definition

 Criteria:
 1. Designed and built exclusively for cloud native development, with reduced memory consumption and startup time.